 - 2 tsp whole cloves

-- 5g small dark chocolate chips (or chopped dark chocolate)
+- 1½-2 tsp small dark chocolate chips or chopped dark chocolate

-- Allow 1.5-2 tsp of the tea blend per cup.
+- Allow 1½-2 tsp of the tea blend per cup.
 Place into an infuser, personal tea filter or tea pot, and pour over boiling water.
-Allow to stand for 1-2 minutes.
+Allow to brew for 1-2 minutes before serving.

-- Serve with milk to taste, or a slice of clementine for a really festive flavour.
+- Serve with milk to taste, or a slice of clementine or orange for a really festive flavour.

 Disclaimer: I was sent the ingredients for this recipe by Steenbergs.
 I was not required to write a positive review of them and any opinions expressed are my own.